 The iterative release schedule gives teams the space to make course corrections without derailing the entire project, while the detailed roadmap and focus on the planning stage ensure everyone is on the same page.

-To create a successful product release plan, you’ll follow four basic steps.
+To create a successful Scrum release plan, you’ll follow four basic steps.

 Step 1: Define your vision